Healthy food trends -- Brussels sprouts

 Healthy food trends - Brussels cabbage; Healthy snacks - brussels sprouts; Weight loss - brussels sprouts; Healthy diet - brussels sprouts; Wellness - brussels sprouts

 Brussels sprouts are small, round, green vegetables.
-They are most often about 1 to 2 inches (2.5 to 5 centimeters) wide.
-They belong to the cabbage family, which also includes kale, broccoli, collard greens, and cauliflower.
-In fact, Brussels sprouts look like tiny cabbages, but they are milder in flavor.
+They are most often about 1 to 1.5 inches (2.5 to 3 centimeters) wide.
+Brussels sprouts look like tiny cabbages, but they are milder in flavor.
+They belong to the brassica family, which includes kale, broccoli, collard greens, cauliflower, kohlrabi, rutabaga, and arugula.

-Brussels sprouts are tender for eating when they are cooked; they may also be served raw when shredded.
+When cooked, Brussels sprouts are tender; they may also be served raw and crunchy when shredded.
 They are full of nutrients and can be included in many meals.

 WHY THEY ARE GOOD FOR YOU

 Brussels sprouts rank high in antioxidants, just after kale and spinach.
 Antioxidants are substances that can help you stay healthy by preventing cell damage in the body.
-Just half-cup (120 milliliters, mL) of cooked Brussels sprouts will give you almost half of your daily recommended amount of vitamin C.
+Just half-cup of cooked Brussels sprouts will give you almost half of your daily recommended amount of vitamin C.

-If you take the blood-thinning drug, warfarin (Coumadin), you may need to limit your intake of foods that are high in vitamin K. Warfarin makes your blood less likely to form clots.
-Vitamin K and foods containing vitamin K, including Brussels sprouts, can affect how blood-thinners work.
+If you take the blood-thinning medicine, warfarin (Coumadin), you may need to limit your intake of foods that are high in vitamin K, such as Brussels sprouts, since they can affect how blood-thinners work.

 HOW THEY ARE PREPARED

 Before you cook Brussels sprouts, be sure to wash and clean them.
 Cut off the tough bottom and remove any outer, wilted leaves.
-When cleaning Brussels sprouts before cooking, cut an X-shape in the bottom after you trim the tough bottom.
-This will help them cook more evenly.
+Cut an X-shape at the base to help them cook more evenly.

-Brussels sprouts can be added to any meal and prepared in several simple ways, such as:
+Brussels sprouts can be added to any meal and prepared in several simple ways:

 - Microwave in a microwave-safe bowl with one-quarter cup (60 mL) of water for about 4 minutes.

-- Steam in a small pan on the stove with an inch (17 mL) of water.
-Cover and cook for 5 to 10 minutes.
+- Steam in a small pan on the stove with an inch (2.5 cm) of water.
+Bring the water to boil, add the Brussels sprouts, and cook covered for 5 to 10 minutes.

 - Roast with olive oil on a sheet pan for 25 to 30 minutes at 400°F (204°C).
-Add a little salt and pepper, or other flavorings like red pepper flakes.
+Add a little salt and pepper, or other flavorings like red pepper flakes or garlic powder.

 - Sauté on stove top with garlic and olive oil.
 Add chicken, mushrooms, or beans for a hearty meal.
 Add whole wheat or high fiber pasta as well.